-The short answer is that every single boat on the water can use solar panels, except perhaps submersibles.
-As previously mentioned, sailboats can use solar panels to minimize the need for propulsion system charging.
 Cabin cruisers and yachts can supplement battery power with solar power.
 Even personal watercraft like canoes and kayaks can be upgraded with a compact solar panel to charge cell phones, GPS units, cameras and more.
-These can be small solar panels affixed to the hull or temporary solar chargers like hikers and campers often use.
-I've paddled along with a compact solar panel that's kept my phone charged numerous times.

 Why Permanent Boat Solar Panels Are a Good Idea

-One of the most important times your boat solar panels are at work is when you are nowhere near your boat.
-Provided with decent weather, solar panels can gather more than enough energy to prevent the slow-but-steady battery drain that occurs when a boat is resting at anchor, in its slip, or up on the trailer.
+One of the most important times your boat solar panels are at work is when you're nowhere near your boat.
+Provided with decent weather, solar panels can gather more than enough energy to prevent the slow-but-steady battery drain that occurs when a boat is resting at anchor, on a line in its slip, or up on the trailer.

 Why Permanent Boat Solar Panels Aren't Always the Best Solution

 You'd think large permanent boat solar panels would be ideal for keeping the batteries charged, right?
 After all, once they're in place and connected, you never have to worry about them again.